-This supplement to the article provides an alternative to explanations that invoke Quantum Mechanics in a way that often raise more questions than it answers.
-This problem is frequent in the Magnetic Resonance Imaging (MRI) literature.
-Like other basic phenomena, magnetic resonance can be explained using Quantum Mechanics, but all aspects of MR as employed in MRI and NMR can equally well be explained using intuitive classical mechanics.
-Moreover, the complexity of Quantum Mechanics have led authors to introduce numerous errors in MRI tutorials.
-This page also provides links to free software that facilitates MR-teaching and may improve understanding considerably.
-It is not necessarily recommended to use the figures below for teaching (depends on the focus), but it is certainly recommended that the corresponding QM-inspired figures that often appear in MRI text books are avoided, as discussed in the article that has triggered quite a number of reader comments.
+This supplement to the article provides alternatives to QM-inspired explanations that often raise more questions than they answer.
+This problem is particularly severe in the Magnetic Resonance Imaging (MRI) literature where a classical description is fully adequate.
+Like other basic phenomena, magnetic resonance can be explained using Quantum Mechanics, but all aspects of basic MR employed in MRI and NMR can alternatively be explained using intuitive classical mechanics.
+The complexity of Quantum Mechanics have led authors to introduce numerous errors in MR tutorials, but when corrected, QM descriptions are very close to the classical description as described in a supplementary book chapter.
+There are good reasons to go beyond classical descriptions when describing NMR spectroscopy of coupled nuclei, but classical intuitive insight is an important starting point.

+The text below is targeted at people in need of explaining magnetic resonance and the level of detail is inadequate for new students.
+A longer tutorial provides additional explanations of MRI basics and techniques (48 pages).
+Links are also given to free software that facilitates MR-teaching and may improve understanding considerably.
+It is not necessarily recommended to use the figures below for teaching (depends on the focus), but it is certainly recommended that the corresponding QM-inspired "cone" figures that often appear in MRI text books are avoided, as discussed in the article mentioned above that has triggered a number of reader comments.

 If a compass needle in rest is given a push, it will oscillate around the north direction before it eventually comes to rest.
-As long as the needle - or any other magnetic dipole - oscillates, it will emit radio waves.
+As long as the needle oscillates, it will emit radio waves.
 If, for example, the needle swings three times per second, it will emit radio waves at a 3 Hz frequency as radio waves are oscillations of the magnetic field.
 The reverse process occurs if the compass is subject to radio waves from an external source that push an initially resting needle in synchrony with its natural oscillation frequency: The needle will start swinging and the oscillation will gain amplitude, just as a child in a swing will, if it is pushed in synchrony with its natural motion.

-Use this java applet to explore the resonance phenomenon (click it ).
-Try to make the
+|Use this software to explore the resonance phenomenon (click it ).

-needle oscillate significantly in a strong magnetic field by pushing it with a weak,
+Try to make the needle oscillate significantly in a strong magnetic field by pushing it with a weak,

 resonant magnetic field.
 When the needle oscillates, radio waves are emitted from it.